 No pastor could guide me through it.
 No counselor had wise enough words.
 I needed answers from God Himself.
 And eventually, I got them.
 It took a lot of prayer, reading, introspection, and maturing, but I eventually grew past my pain and gained a God I could trust with any secret.

-Below I have paraphrased a few of the questions I wrestled with for years, and the answers I discovered for each.
+Below are a few of the questions I wrestled with for years, and the answers I discovered for each.

 There are Bible references attached so you can look them up and read them word for word in their entirety: